brianhigh/brfss/sql_examples.md

 ## Drinkers by Education Level and Year

-Let's see how drinking has changed from 2013 to 2014.
+Let's see how drinking in 2013 compares to 2014.

 ```r